Graham080/GADS-2020-PROJECTS-GIT/GADS 2020 Project - Translation/GADS 2020 Practice Project, Part 2 - Translate piece 03.md

 ### Disable the application

-15. Click Disable application

-    //HOW TO DO THIS!!
+Disclainer: Documentation, opinion, and available community knowledge on this matter seems varied.
+It is possible to _disable_ the app on the console if all esle fails.
+The commands below may or may not work and may also function properly after manually _disabling_ the App Engine Instance in your console view.
+Note that even though the Instance is _disabled_ you will still pay for the service.

+15. Get App Engine version

+        gcloud app versions list

+16. Stop the App Engine Instance, insert version number

+        gcloud app versions stop [insert version number]

 16. Confirm App disabled

-    - Refresh browser
-      Result: should be a 404 error
+        Refresh browser, the result should be a _404 error_

 ## Congratulations!

-You created your first application using App Engine!
+        You've created your first application using App Engine!